apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/startup/graalvm-native-image.en.md

       - "3307:3307"
 ```

-If you do not make any changes to the Git Source,
-the commands mentioned above will use `oraclelinux:9-slim` as the Base Docker Image.
+If the user does not make any changes to the Git Source, the command mentioned above will use `oraclelinux:9-slim` as the Base Docker Image.
-But if you want to use a smaller Docker Image such as `busybox:glic`,
+But if the user wants to use a smaller Docker Image such as `scratch`, `alpine:3`, `gcr.io/distroless/base-debian12`,
-`gcr.io/distroless/base` or `scratch` as the Base Docker Image,
+`gcr.io/distroless/java-base-debian12` or `gcr.io/distroless/static-debian12` as the Base Docker Image,
-you need to follow the requirements of https://www.graalvm.org/jdk23/reference-manual/native-image/guides/build-static-executables/ and add `-H:+StaticExecutableWithDynamicLibC` to the `jvmArgs` of the `native profile` in `pom.xml`.
+the user may need to add `--static`,
+`--libc=musl` or `--static-nolibc` to the `Maven Profile` of `pom.xml` as required by https://www.graalvm.org/jdk23/reference-manual/native-image/guides/build-static-executables/ and other operations such as `buildArgs`.

+Building a statically linked GraalVM Native Image requires more system dependencies,
+and currently does not support building statically linked GraalVM Native Images for environments such as Linux (aarch64).
+Fully statically linked GraalVM Native Images use musl libc.
+Most Linux systems come with outdated musl, such as Ubuntu 22.04.5 LTS which uses [musl (1.2.2-4) unstable](https://packages.ubuntu.com/jammy/musl).
+Users always need to build and install a new version of musl from source.

-Also note that some third-party dependencies will require more system libraries to be installed in the `Dockerfile`, such as `libdl`.
+Also note that some third-party Maven dependencies will require more system libraries to be installed in the `Dockerfile`,
-So make sure to adjust the contents of `pom.xml` and `Dockerfile` under `distribution/proxy-native` according to your usage.
+so make sure to adjust the contents of `pom.xml` and `Dockerfile` under `distribution/proxy-native` according to your usage.

 ## Observability

 The observability provided by ShardingSphere Proxy in the form of GraalVM Native Image is not consistent with [observability](/cn/user-manual/shardingsphere-proxy/observability).

 Users can use a series of command-line tools or visualization tools provided by https://www.graalvm.org/jdk23/tools/ to observe the internal behavior of GraalVM Native Image,
-and use VSCode to complete debugging work according to their requirements.
+and use VSCode under Linux to complete debugging work according to their requirements.
-If users are using IntelliJ IDEA and want to debug the generated GraalVM Native Image,
+If the user is using IntelliJ IDEA and wants to debug the generated GraalVM Native Image,
-users can follow https://blog.jetbrains.com/idea/2022/06/intellij-idea-2022-2-eap-5/#Experimental_GraalVM_Native_Debugger_for_Java and its successors.
+the user can follow https://blog.jetbrains.com/idea/2022/06/intellij-idea-2022-2-eap-5/#Experimental_GraalVM_Native_Debugger_for_Java and its successors.

-If users are not using Linux, they cannot debug GraalVM Native Image.
+If the user is not using Linux, the GraalVM Native Image cannot be debugged.
 Please follow https://github.com/oracle/graal/issues/5648 which has not been closed.

 For Java Agents such as `ShardingSphere Agent`, the `native-image` component of GraalVM does not fully support the use of javaagent when building Native Image.
-Users need to pay attention to https://github.com/oracle/graal/issues/1065 which has not been closed.
+Users need to pay attention to https://github.com/oracle/graal/issues/8177 which has not been closed.

 If users expect to use such Java Agents under ShardingSphere Proxy Native, they need to pay attention to the changes involved in https://github.com/oracle/graal/pull/8077 .